nesi/rstudio_on_nesi/MAINTENANCE.md

 - increase version number in `setup.py`,
 - rebuild container, name it with same version number (see below),
 - change default image name in `rstudio_on_nesi/__init__.py`,
+- test the installation from the local repository (see below),
 - commit, tag the commit and push
   ```
   git commit -av -m "version <VERSION>"
   git tag v<VERSION>
   git push --all
   ```
   where `<VERSION>` is the new version number